The Rainbow Songs Holistic Approach to Learning Music

 - Language – The organization of and use of words through speech: Lyrics, poems, names, verbs, nouns etc.

-The three sides of the triangle become:
+Let’s briefly explain the three sides of the triangle:

 The side between movement and music gives us dance.